-1. Current Students and Employees:

-2. Prospective Students and Employees:

-a.
+- 1. Current Students and Employees: - a.
+The Director of Campus Police and Public Safety and/or their designee, will distribute information about the availability of the Annual Security and Fire Report to all current students and employees throughout all Trinity Valley Community College Campuses.
+The information about how to access the report will be distributed to each individual directly by campus tvcc.edu electronic mail.
+A copy may also be obtained by contacting the Director of Campus Police and Public Safety, Room 105 in the Rock, or the TVPD.
+Those individuals not on the Athens campus may also receive a copy by visiting the Campus Director of the Kaufman, Palestine, Terrell and Terrell HSC campuses. - 2.
+Prospective Students and Employees: - a.
 Notice of the Annual Security and Fire Safety Report availability, including a description of the report's contents, and the opportunity to request a copy of the report will be provided to Prospective Students and Employees by email.
 Prospective students will be defined as individuals who have indicated interest in the college by providing their contact information during a campus tour, campus event, high school career event, or through submission of official application for admission.
 Prospective students will receive email correspondence indicating the notice of the Annual Security and Fire Safety Report availability, description of the report contents, a link to the report, and how to request a copy of the report.
 Prospective employees may obtain the report from the Human Resources Employment.
 The full printed report will be provided upon request to all Prospective Students and Prospective Employees.